Pirates vs. Brewers Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has recorded 54 hits with seven doubles, nine home runs and 40 walks.
-He has driven in 24 runs with seven stolen bases.
+- Andrew McCutchen has seven doubles, nine home runs, 41 walks and 24 RBI (55 total hits).
+He has swiped seven bases.

 McCutchen Recent Games